ailich/MultiscaleDTM/README.md

 ## Tutorial

-In this tutorial we will calculate various terrain attributes using a 5 x 5 cell rectangular window.
-Any rectangular odd numbered window size however could be used (see figure directly below).
-Window sizes are specified with a vector of length 2 of `c(n_rows, n_cols)`.
+In this tutorial we will calculate most terrain attributes using a 5 x 5 cell rectangular window; however, any rectangular odd numbered window size could be used.
+Window size is specified using the `w` parameter.
+Rectangular window sizes are specified with a vector of length 2 as `c(n_rows, n_cols)`.
 If a single number is provided it will be used for both the number of rows and columns.
-The only metric that does not follow this syntax is BPI which uses an annulus shaped focal window which we will calculate using an inner radius of 4 and an outer radius of 6 cells.
+Functions that calculate relative position currently support other focal window shapes.
+In those examples, we will additionally calculate the measures using a circular focal window with a radius of 2 cells, an annulus window with an inner radius of 4 and an outer radius of 6 cells, and a custom focal window.
+Circular windows are specified by a single number representing the radius, annulus windows are specified with a vector of length 2 of `c(inner_radius, outer_radius)`, and custom windows are specified by a matrix with values showing which data to include (1’s) and which data to exclude (NA’s).

 **Load packages**